dogweather/forkful/content/en/bash/html-and-the-web/parsing-html.md

   \ file to extract information.
 Programmers do it to access data, manipulate content,\u2026"
 lastmod: '2024-03-13T22:45:00.242912-06:00'
 model: unknown
-summary: "Parsing HTML means sifting through the structure and content of an HTML\
-  \ file to extract information.
-Programmers do it to access data, manipulate content,\u2026"
+summary: Parsing HTML means sifting through the structure and content of an HTML file to extract information.
 title: Parsing HTML
 weight: 43
 ---